Scroll to top

 startup

-Many startups have focused on telecare and medical IoT (Olive, Babylon and Noom among others) to enable remote monitoring and faster diagnosis.
+Many startups have focused on telecare and medical IoT (Olive, Emids and Noom among others) to enable remote monitoring and faster diagnosis.
 Also, air monitoring startups have become very popular with technologies to purify and improve air quality everywhere, particularly in interiors.
 Breezometer in Israel, and CoClean in China are a few of the startups focused on this matter.

 What makes Meru Health special is that they are focused on mental health.
 Via app, they combine a wearable biofeedback with anonymous peer-support and remote clinicians.